Learning Off-Policy with Online Planning: Experimental Results

 \subsection{LOOP for Offline RL}

-We combine LOOP with different value-based offline RL algorithms to improve their performance during evaluation.
-Each of the offline RL methods that we build on uses a static dataset to train a value function.
-We then use this value function as a terminal value function for LOOP and show that we get improved performance compared to the original offline RL algorithm.
+For Offline RL, we benchmark the performance using the D4RL datasets~\cite{fu2020d4rl}.
+We combine LOOP with two value-based offline RL algorithms: Critic Regularized Regression (CRR)~\cite{wang2020critic} and Policy in Latent Action Space (PLAS)~\cite{zhou2020plas}.
+We use the original offline RL algorithms to train a value function from the static data and then use it as the terminal value function for LOOP.

-\textbf{Baselines:} We combine LOOP with two offline RL methods: Critic Regularized Regression (CRR)~\cite{wang2020critic} and Policy in Latent Action Space (PLAS)~\cite{zhou2020plas}.
 We use $\beta = 1$ in the trajectory prior of ARC (Section~\ref{sec:actor_divergence}) in the offline RL setting to keep the policy conservative.

-We benchmark the performance using the D4RL datasets~\cite{fu2020d4rl}.
-We also include recent work MBOP~\cite{argenson2020model} as a baseline.
+\textbf{Baselines:} In addition to the underlying offline RL algorithms, we also include recent work MBOP~\cite{argenson2020model} as a baseline.
 MBOP uses a terminal value function which is an evaluation of the dataset policy.
 In contrast, LOOP uses a terminal value function trained with offline RL algorithms which is more optimal.

-\textbf{Performance:} Table~\ref{table:offline_rl_results} presents the comparison of LOOP combined with CRR and PLAS respectively to the parameterized policies obtained in the above methods.
-LOOP offers an average improvement of 15.91$\%$ over CRR and 29.49$\%$ over PLAS on the complete D4RL MuJoCo dataset.
-Full results on D4RL can be found in the Appendix~\ref{ap:additional_experiments}.
+\textbf{Performance:} Table~\ref{table:offline_rl_results} presents the comparison of LOOP and the underlying offline RL algorithms.
+LOOP offers an average improvement of 15.91$\%$ over CRR and 29.49$\%$ over PLAS on the complete D4RL MuJoCo Locomotion dataset.
+Full results can be found in Appendix~\ref{ap:offline_rl_exp}.
 The results further highlight the benefit of the LOOP framework compared to the underlying model-free algorithms.